railsuser2014/openobject-doc-book-en/3/3_6/invoice_payment.rst

    :scale: 50
    :align: center

-   *Customer payment form*
+   *Customer Payment Form*

-To create new `Customer Payment` select the customer and `Payment Method`.
-You can add invoice and other transaction in the `Payment Information` tab.
-Now select proper `Payment Difference` form `Keep Open` and `Reconcile with Write-Off`.
+To create a new `Customer Payment`, select the customer and `Payment Method`.
+You can add invoices and other transactions in the `Payment Information` tab.
+Now select the proper `Payment Difference`, i.e. `Keep Open` and `Reconcile with Write-Off`.
 In the case of `Reconcile with Write-Off` the write-off amount will come automatically but you have to enter the `Write-Off account` so that accounting entries can be generated by OpenERP.